 But, after they were sued by The Dinosaurs for ‘appropriating their name’, the band came back as Dinosaur Jr., and You’re Living All Over Me was re-issued in 1988 under that name.

 In recent years, it has been considered a classic indie rock album, and one of those every rock fan should have in their collection.

 Dinosaur Jr. playing You’re Living All Over Me in full at Riot Fest will not be the first time they do it either.
 It was also played in full as part of the All Tomorrow’s Parties Don’t Look Back series.

-Whether you attend Riot Fest or not, you can buy the album on Amazon, and listen to it in its entirety in the video below.
+Whether you attend Riot Fest or not, you can listen to it in its entirety in the video below.
 It really is superb.

 - Dragon Goes House-Hunting third PV showcases gorgeous artwork and cute, eccentric characters — Watch - March 5, 2021

 - Listen to Darling West’s ‘Traveller’ from Burden of Truth, Season 4, Episode 6 - March 5, 2021